 A little change of pace for the classic stuffing.
 Rye and pumpernickel bread are used instead of the usual sourdough or white bread—giving it a rich, herbaceous flavor.

 - In a large skillet, melt butter over medium-high heat, and sauté onions and celery for 2–3 minutes ,or until tender and translucent.

-- Toss celery and onions into a large bowl with bread cubes, sage, rosemary, salt, and pepper.
-In a medium bowl, whisk together turkey broth with eggs until smooth, and pour into bread mix.
+- Toss onions and celery into a large bowl with bread cubes, sage, rosemary, salt, and pepper.
+In a medium bowl, whisk together turkey broth with eggs until smooth and pour into bread mix.
 Toss until coated.

 - Press mixture into a 13″ x 9″ casserole dish, cover with foil, and bake for 20 minutes.
 Remove foil, increase temperature to 400°F, and continue to bake for 10 minutes, or until golden brown.
 Serve warm.

 Tip: Stale bread is best for stuffing.
-If you have to buy fresh loaves, toast the cubes in the oven at 350°F for 10–12 minutes (until they become crouton-like) before seasoning and baking.
+If you have to buy fresh bread, toast the cubes in the oven at 350° for 10–12 minutes (so the bread is crouton-like) before seasoning and baking.